Soft tissue injuries

 In the first 48-72 hours, it is important to avoid the following:

-Heat Increases blood flow and swelling.
+Increases blood flow and swelling.

-Alcohol Increases blood flow and swelling, and will slow up the healing process.
+Increases blood flow and swelling, and will slow up the healing process.

 Physiotherapy treatment for soft tissue injuries

-An experienced Physiotherapist can assess your injury, and confirm both the diagnosis and extend of damage.
+An experienced Physiotherapist can assess your injury, and confirm both the diagnosis and extent of damage.
 They will provide you with advice, hands-on treatment and exercises which will promote a prompt and effective recovery, as well as reduce the risk of further injury in the future. (see also “how to avoid running injuries”) Your Specialist Physiotherapist will also advise you on a progressive return to normal activities and alternative exercises to follow whilst you are injured.

 Phil has over 17 years of experience working with professional and international athletes and teams throughout UK, Australia and South Africa, including the South African Springboks, Leicester Tigers and Ulster Rugby as well as the South African Triathlon Team.